- Creating a Scholarship

 Scholarships offer generous donors a unique opportunity: a chance to meet the person who benefits from your gift, read a thank you note and possibly even discover where your gift takes the student.

-Students always welcome scholarships.
+Thanks to our generous donors, we now have 330 privately funded scholarships that last year awarded more than $635,000, but students still need more.
 For many, their access to higher education depends on it, and today more than ever, students need scholarships to afford college without having to take out crippling loans or work so many hours they miss out on some of the benefit of college.

 Please look through the information below, and if you have any questions about creating your own named scholarship, please feel free to contact us at 217.206.6058.